CodeFromAnywhere/github-contents-api/README.md

 - Ensure the `accept` header is set to "application/json" if you prefer the response in JSON format.
 - The `include-ext` and `exclude-ext` query parameters help in filtering the files by their extensions.
-- The `exclude-dir` query parameter helps in excluding specific directories from the response.
+- The `include-dir` and `exclude-dir` query parameter helps in excluding specific directories from the response.